OpenEnergyPlatform/academy/docs/learning_modules/07_enable_comparisons.md

-# 06 - Enabling good semi-automatic scenario projection comparison on the Open Energy Platform
+# 06 - Enabling good semi-automatic scenario projection comparison
 This training course provides guidance on how you can document typical numerical data from climate and energy modelling so that the likelihood of a good-quality semi-automated scenario projection comparison based on the Open Enrgy Knowledgegraph (OEKG) increases.